 - Founded In: 2020

 One of the most important aspects of healing and mental health treatment is choosing the right therapist.
-Grow Therapy is a mental health startup that is designed to help pair people with the best therapist of their choosing.
-Best of all, unlike traditional insurance providers where you need a referral and must wait a couple of weeks to be seen, Grow Therapy allows people to book their therapy appointments relatively quickly, usually within 2 days.
-These therapists have an average of 12 years of experience, are highly vetted, and offer their services all around the country.
+Grow Therapy is designed to help pair people with the best therapist of their choosing.
+Best of all, unlike traditional insurance providers where you need a referral and must wait a couple of weeks to be seen, Grow Therapy allows people to book their therapy appointments relatively quickly.
+These therapists are highly vetted and offer their services all around the country.
 People also have the option of seeing their therapist in person or virtually.

 FAQs